From Breaking Points to Breakthroughs - Finding the Strength to Rebuild

 Weekends weren’t better.
 He worked Saturdays and Sundays, so the “break” that so many other parents counted on?
 That didn’t exist for me.
 There was no time to recharge.
 No handing off the baton.

 And still, the message I got at home — consistently, relentlessly — was that I wasn’t doing enough.
 I didn’t show enough love.
 I wasn’t affectionate enough.
 Not attentive.
-Not sexual.
 Not soft enough.
 It didn’t matter that I worked full-time, cleaned the house, did the shopping, handled the bills, maintained the property — sometimes while he drank beer and played video games.
 I felt like I was raising a second child.

 It wasn’t just exhausting.
 It was eroding.
 Quietly, over time.